Carrier 59SC5A Error Code 31: Pressure Switch Did Not Close or Reopened

 What Does Code 31 Mean?

-Code 31 on the Carrier 59SC5A means the pressure switch did not close when the inducer motor started, or it closed and then reopened during the heating cycle.
-The pressure switch is a safety device that verifies the inducer motor is producing enough airflow to safely vent combustion gases out of your home.
-Without this confirmation, the furnace will not allow gas to flow.
+Status code 31 on the Carrier 59SC5A indicates that the pressure switch did not close or reopened during operation.
+The pressure switch is a safety device that verifies the inducer motor is creating enough draft to safely vent combustion gases out of your home.

-If the low pressure switch (LPS) remains open for one minute after the gas valve closes (after three successive attempts), the furnace control locks out for 3 hours before retrying.
-This prevents the furnace from repeatedly attempting to operate with an unsafe venting condition.
+If the low pressure switch (LPS) opens for longer than five minutes, the inducer shuts off for 15 minutes before retrying.
+If the high pressure switch (HPS) remains open for one minute after the gas valve closes (after three successive trials), the furnace control will lock out for 3 hours before retrying.

 Common Causes

-How to Fix It: Check Vent Pipe, Condensate Drain, and Pressure Tubing
+How to Fix It: Clear Vent Blockages and Check Condensate Drain

 What You'll Need